mkdika/jeneric-kt/CONTRIBUTING.md

 * Ask about the feature beforehand (or pick one of the open issues).
 * If no issue exists, create an issue for the PR.
 * Format your code so it looks somewhat like the rest of the source.
-* Write a proper and sufficient __javadoc__ for each method or attribute, give some example of usage if needed.
-Try to follow the style and convension from the existing code.
 * Try to write some unit test for your change.
 There are a lot of examples in the `test/kotlin` dir.
 * Add sufficient commit message along with Github issues number.
 * In order to maintain the standard quality of delivery, here are some metric that we used: